marcosbermejo/nodejs-restful-api/README.md

 - **Integration Testing with Jest and Supertest:** Integration tests have been created using Jest and Supertest to ensure the proper functioning of the API.

+- **Swagger Documentation:** API documentation is available using Swagger.
+You can access the Swagger documentation at [http://localhost:3000/](http://localhost:3000) when the application is running.

 ## Running Instructions

 1. **Install Dependencies:**